waveform80/blinkenxmas/docs/tutorial.rst

    work on this model (but again, I should add a libcamera based option).

-.. [#webcam] Note that web-cams typically have *much* lower resolutions than Raspberry Pi camera modules, and higher resolutions are much better for calibration.
+.. [#webcam] Note that web-cams typically have *much* lower resolutions than Raspberry Pi camera modules, and higher resolutions are better for calibration.

 .. [#othermcu] This project won't work out of the box on other microcontrollers